-The FWCMP is used for a range of coastal recreation activities including fishing (Section 5.7), camping and sightseeing (DENR 2010).
+The NAMP is used for a range of coastal recreation activities including fishing (Section 5.7), boating, snorkelling, scuba diving, swimming, surfing, camping and sightseeing (DENR 2010).

-Baseline information on coastal recreation relevant to the FWCMP includes:
+Baseline information on coastal recreation relevant to the NAMP includes:

-Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square
+- Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
+Between 52 and 65 per cent of the statewide respondents made general recreational use of the marine environment at least monthly, between 15 and 34 per cent participated in fishing (see also Section 5.7), and between 12 and 31 per cent participated in boating (Figure 17).
+These uses declined after 2007 but have since been stable (Figure 17).
+In 2015, the general use, fishing and boating participation rates were 64, 50 and 48 per cent, respectively, of Ceduna respondents (Square Holes 2015). - During 2013 and 2014, 31 per cent of domestic visitors to the Eyre Peninsula tourism region (from Whyalla to the Western Australian border, see Appendix C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks (South Australian Tourism Commission unpublished data, see Section 5.3).

-- Holes 2015).
-Between 52 and 65 per cent of the statewide respondents made general recreational use of the marine environment at least monthly, between 15 and 34 per cent participated in fishing (see also Section 5.7), and between 12 and 31 per cent participated in boating (Figure 12).
-These uses declined after 2007 but have since been stable (Figure 12).
-In 2015, the general use, fishing and boating participation rates were 64, 50 and 48 per cent, respectively, of Ceduna respondents (Square Holes 2015). - During 2013 and 2014, 31 per cent of domestic visitors to the Eyre Peninsula tourism region (from Whyalla to the Western Australian border, see Appendix C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks (South Australian Tourism Commission unpublished data, see Section 5.3). - The Department of Planning, Transport and Infrastructure publishes annual statewide statistics on boat registrations and licences (DPTI 2015a, b).
-General boat and jet ski registrations increased by about 6 and 45 per cent, respectively, between 2007 and 2014 (DPTI 2015a, Figure 13).
-Boat licences varied between 5,000 and 7,000 during the same period (DPTI 2015b, Figure 14).
-Note that data are available from 1975 but only data from 1992 are presented in Figure 14.
-In 2015, the option for six-monthly registration renewals was introduced, which may result in a short-term perturbation in the time-series.
-Recreational boat usage of the FWCMP is likely to be minimal given the distance from boat ramps and the exposed oceanic conditions of the park. - A survey has been conducted of the scenic quality of the South Australian coastline (Lothian 2005).
-The coastlines to the east and west of Ceduna were rated as having high (between 7 and 8 out of 10) scenic quality (Lothian 2005).
+- The Department of Planning, Transport and Infrastructure publishes annual statewide statistics on boat registrations and licences (DPTI 2015a, b).
+General boat and jet ski registrations increased by about 6 and 45 per cent, respectively, between 2007 and 2014 (DPTI 2015a, Figure 18).
+Boat licences varied between 5,000 and 7,000 during the same period (DPTI 2015b, Figure 19).
+Note that data are available from 1975 but only data from 1992 are presented in Figure 19.
+In 2015, the option for six-monthly registration renewals was introduced, which may result in a short-term perturbation in the time-series. - A survey has been conducted of the scenic quality of the South Australian coastline (Lothian 2005).
+The coastlines to the east and west of Ceduna were rated as having high (greater than 7 out of 10) scenic quality (Lothian 2005).

-Figure 12.
+Figure 17.
 Percentage of statewide phone survey respondents who participate in general recreational, fishing, boating and snorkelling activities in the marine environment at least monthly.
 No data were available for 2014.
 Source: Square Holes (2015).

-Figure 13.
+Figure 18.
 South Australian boat registrations for general boats, and sailing vessels and jet skis.
 General boat registrations include cabin cruisers, half cabins, cuddy cabins, centre consoles, inflatables, open boats and runabouts.
 Catamarans are grouped with sailing vessels.
 Source: DPTI (2015a).

-Figure 14.
+Figure 19.
 Number of South Australian boat licences.
 Source: DPTI (2015b).